Father Judge High School Guidance Department

 Our Guidance Office has information about all these options available to your son.
 There are books, computer programs, numbers to call, addresses to E-mail, Internet sites, and so on.
 You and your son are always welcome to examine these options.
 If your son is unsure about what option is the best for him, we will work with him to try and identify this as well.

 Please feel free to call any of the counselors with questions at any time throughout the year, and have a great year!
-God Bless!

-- It is extremely important that you bring copies of ALL your acceptance letters, and ALL your financial aid package letters, into the Guidance Office.
+your financial aid package letters, into the Guidance Office.
 A common mistake that seniors often make is to only bring in acceptance and financial aid letters from the school that they plan to attend.
 Please bring in all your letters even if you do not think you received any aid.
 We print all scholarships and grants at graduation, and we do not want to miss anyone!
 In May, the Guidance Office will distribute forms asking you to fill out where you want your Final Transcript to go.
 This includes your final choice of a college, trade school, military branch, or apprenticeship.
 There is no charge for sending out Final Transcripts.

 Most colleges, universities, and trade schools ask that guidance counselors write recommendations that are personal and individualized regarding the student applicants.
 To this end, we invite you to provide us with information about your son, that we may not know or he may not be likely to tell us, so that we can write the best recommendation possible.
 Please feel free to use a second sheet of paper for your comments if necessary.